philsmy/paypal-recurring/README.md

   })
   ```

-You can manage your recurring profile.
+You can manage your recurring profile like this.

   ```ruby
   ppr = PayPal::Recurring.new(:profile_id => "I-VCEL6TRG35CU")